teamscode/teamscode.github.io/_posts/contests/2018-10-26-spring-2019-mihs-programming-contest.md

 Registration is now available.
 There is no fee to compete.
 If you wish to attend, [Sign Up Here](https://teamscode.typeform.com/to/bnGcWl).

-If you accidentally registered for the competition, or unable to attend, please de-register [here](https://teamscode.typeform.com/to/XTYQIh).
+If you accidentally registered for the competition, or are unable to attend, please de-register [here](https://teamscode.typeform.com/to/XTYQIh).

 # Basic Information #